| |

 1. In a Dutch oven or stock pot, heat olive oil to medium.

-2. Add onion, carrots and celery and cook 7-8 minutes or until soft.
+2. Add onion, carrots and celery; cook 7-8 minutes or until soft.

-3. Add the spinach/kale, garlic, oregano, Italian seasoning, salt and black pepper and sauté 1-2 minutes, until greens are wilted.
+3. Add garlic, oregano, Italian seasoning, salt and black pepper; sauté 1-2 minutes, until fragrant.

-4. Add diced tomatoes with juice, beans, pasta, stock and Parmesan rind to the pot and bring to a slow simmer.
+5. Add pasta and Parmesan rind to the pot; bring to a slow simmer.

 Recipe Substitutions and Alternatives